 What is Custom Turning?

-Custom Turning is the process of taking wood from a tree and making a keepsake from that wood on the lathe.
-Items that can be made include bowls, ornaments, platters, and candle sticks and candle holders of different sort.
+Custom Turning is the process of taking wood from a tree that has special meaning to someone and making a keepsake from that wood on the lathe.
+Items that can be made include bowls, ornaments, platters, and candle sticks and candle holders of different sorts.
 Add to that wands, bats, decorative trees and more.
 If it is round, it can be made.

 Personal Keepsakes of a Favorite Place

 I’ve had a number of folks ask for custom turnings from a tree on their property to preserve the memory of the location or of their memory of the person for whom it was planted.

 Many folks are sensitive to preserving our environment and making the most of what we have before us.
 When a tree needs to come down or when a tree has fallen, the family may want to preserve their memory of the tree by having something special made from the wood.
 I’ll go out and collect some of the wood, bring it back to the shop and make the best of it.
 I’ve also pulled a few pieces out of the firewood pile to make small bowls and ornaments when the wood is in good condition.